patrickdappollonio/cloudflare-cache-purger/README.md

     `cache-purger` or similar.
 * *Permissions:* In the dropdown for "Account" select "Zone".
-Then, the next dropdown right next to "Zone", select "Cache Purge", and finally, on the last dropdown select "Edit".
+Then, the next dropdown right next to "Zone", select "Cache Purge", and finally, on the last dropdown select "Purge".
 This will allow the token only to Purge Caches on Zones.
 If the token happens to be leaked, the worst thing an attacker could do is simply delete your cache.
 * *Zones:* Here you need to decide: do you want the token to be used on all